Trailspotting's Minimal Onebag

 Our bag is swamped by the Play Airlines bag sizer.

-Most airlines regard our small bags as personal items, which not only means we can pay the cheapest airfares, but also bestows several other benefits.
-Our bags are never out of my sight, and we never have to check a bag or wait at a baggage carousel.
+Most airlines regard our small bags as personal items, which not only means we can pay the cheapest airfares, but also confers several other benefits.
+Our bags are never out of sight, and we never have to check a bag or wait at a baggage carousel.
 We don't have to worry about overhead bin space or gate checks.
-In the past, having our bags with us has also made it easy to switch to an earlier flight.

-Upon takeoff a personal item bag must be stowed under the seat in front, but once in the air we can put it behind oury legs and stretch out.
-For red-eye flights we've also figured out how to use the bag as a pillow.
-With the bag on the tray-table, a cheap inflatable water-wing on top of that, and a folded sweater topper, we can get a few hours of medium-quality shuteye.
+Personal item bags must be stowed under the seat in front for takeoff, but once in the air, we can put them behind our legs and stretch out.
+For red-eye flights, we've also figured out how to use the bag as a pillow.
+With the bag on the tray-table, a cheap inflated water-wing in the top of the bag, and a folded sweater on top, we can get a few hours of medium-quality sleep.

-Below is a list of the travel bag and contents.
+Below is a list of the travel bag and contents, which weighs less than 10lbs (4.5kgs).
 This approach to travel might not work for you, but we're documenting it here for those who may benefit from it in some way.
-In addition to the following list, when we're traveling for an extended period of time we may also fit into the bag small windows laptop (a 10" Lenovo Ideapad Duet) with a tiny Anker GaN USB-C 45W charger.

 Bag